Theatre (THTR)

 This course focuses on the relationship of theatre to various cultures throughout history.
 Students will survey different periods, styles and genres of theatre through play reading, discussion and viewing and critiquing theatrical performances.
 Students are introduced to the various elements of the production process.

-Acting I is an introduction to the actor's creative process using exercises, improvisations and scenes with a special emphasis on the Stanislavski method.
+An introduction to the actor's creative process using exercises, improvisations and scenes with a special emphasis on the Stanislavski method.
+Companion course to THTR 210L.

 THTR 226.
 STAGE MAKE-UP.
 1 Credit.